T-Engel/betaC/README.md

 tried to disentangle these effects with mixed results.

-In our paper we make the argument that the species-pool dependence of beta-diversity is linked sampling effects.
+In our paper we make the argument that the species-pool dependence of beta-diversity is linked to sampling effects.
 Sampling effects arises because alpha and gamma scale diversity estimates are by definition based on very different sample sizes (i.e., numbers of individuals captured by a sample).
 This means that a major part of beta diversity is